samereberlin/LibroJS/README.md

 ## Page transitions:
 The soft/basic page transition "fade" is enabled by default, but if we need to set a different one, we can use _WebApp.setDefaultPageTransition('transitionType')_ public API.
-But if we need to set a different transition for an specific page only, we just need to set the _transition="transitionType"_ HTML DOM element property (or use _WebApp.setPageTransition('pageId', 'transitionType')_ public API).
+But if we need to set a different transition for an specific page only, we just need to set the _transition="transitionType"_ HTML DOM element attribute (or use _WebApp.setPageTransition('pageId', 'transitionType')_ public API).
 The available transition types are:
 - 'fade' (which is the soft/basic default page transition);
 - 'pop' (which simulates the "pop" appearing effect);
 - 'flip' (which simulates the "flip" forward effect);